 4. Free Shipping Via Membership

-Some large websites that have regular online business have implemented successful membership systems that give their customers free shipping (and other benefits) for a monthly or annual fee.
+Some large websites that have a regular online business have implemented successful membership systems that give their customers free shipping (and other benefits) for a monthly or annual fee.
 Whilst this may generate a lower margin in comparison to some of the other methods mentioned, you may benefit from a large turnover increase.
 An excellent example of this is the hugely successful Amazon Prime!

 5. Promoting and Fulfilling Free Shipping

 Regardless of the shipping strategy you choose, the most important step is to ensure that your customers are aware of and understand your delivery and returns information.
 Your shipping promotion can encourage customers to purchase more, or return regularly to your eCommerce store and make them less likely to abandon their shopping basket before completing their purchase.
 It’s just as important, of course, to fulfil your shipping offerings.
 If you’re struggling at that stage, outsourced eCommerce fulfilment may be a great choice for you.